ogotbanned/United-states-welfare-guide/readme.txt

 If you choose a bike, get a cheap lock to keep the crackheads away.
 Walking sucks, anything is better then walking, /bike/bus/scooter/ etc.

 2:, You NEED A PHOTO ID.
-Get on at the dmv.
+Get one at the dmv.
 Its cheap.
 YOU NEED ONE TO CONTINUE.

 3: Open a bank account with 0 fees with a "too big to fail" bank.
 So that when the economy gos to shit, you still